lyhistory/lyhistory.github.io/docs/vuepress/docs/software/buildingblock/kafka.md

   ```

 ##### retention / delete

+log.retention.ms:
+log.retention.ms parameter (default to 1 week).
+If set to -1, no time limit is applied.

+log.retention.bytes:
+Its default value is -1, which allows for infinite retention.
+This means that if you have a topic with 8 partitions, and log.retention.bytes is set to 1 GB, the amount of data retained for the topic will be 8 GB at most.
+If you have specified both log.retention.bytes and log.retention.ms, messages may be removed when either criterion is met.

+log.segment.bytes and log.segment.ms:
+As messages are produced to the Kafka broker, they are appended to the current log segment for the partition.
+Once the log segment has reached the size specified by the log.segment.bytes parameter (default 1 GB), the log segment is closed and a new one is opened.
+Only once a log segment has been closed, it can be considered for expiration (by log.retention.ms or log.retention.bytes).

+Another way to control when log segments are closed is by using the log.segment.ms parameter, which specifies the amount of time after which a log segment should be closed.
+Kafka will close a log segment either when the size limit is reached or when the time limit is reached, whichever comes first.

+A smaller log-segment size means that files must be closed and allocated more often, which reduces the overall efficiency of disk writes.
+Adjusting the size of the log segment can be important if topics have a low produce rate.
+For example, if a topic receives only 100 megabytes per day of messages, and log.segment.bytes is set to the default, it will take 10 days to fill one segment.
+As messages cannot be expired until the log segment is closed, if log.retention.ms is set to 1 week, they will actually be up to 17 days of messages retained until the closed segment expires.
+This is because once the log segment is closed with the current 10 days of messages, that log segment must be retained 7 days before it expires based on the time policy.

 log.retention.check.interval.ms:default 5 minutes.
 So the broker log-segments are checked every 5 minutes to see if they can be deleted according to the retention policies.